 The lead magnet, more used on LinkedIn, consists in asking for a comment to receive a study, a “high value added” article, in other words, articles that bring value to the end user.

 Both techniques are effective, but be careful not to abuse them.

 Internal company LinkedIn engagement pods

-A little help between colleagues?
+Colleagues lending an helping hand to one another?
 A good practice with little risk for those who can’t like everyone’s posts.

 Like classic pods, it can be done manually (via a dedicated Slack channel for example), or automatically with tools like Podawaa.

 This is a good first step before you start using pods in general.